azerion/bluestack-sdk-ios/Using CocoaPods.md

 To download and incorporate the MngAds SDK into your project using Cocoapods, add the following line to your project's podfile:

-- To add all adNetworks
+- To add all adNetworks, **You must add all adapters in order to increase fillrate/revenues**
 ```ruby
 pod "MNGAds/MNGAdsFull"
 ```